What are Dentures?

 Some people may not be able to wear traditional upper dentures because their jawbone has shrunk away with no ridge and insufficient palate depth to hold a full upper denture in place.
 Patients can also have a gag reflex which is uncontrollably oversensitive and they cannot tolerate the roof of their mouth being covered with a denture base.
 Having e.g. upper dental implants placed allows the size of the denture base to be reduced and made into a smaller arch shape, rather than occupying the entire palate.

-Book a consultation at our Faces & Smiles Advanced Treatment Centres to enquire about dental implants.
+Book a FREE consultation at our Faces & Smiles Advanced Treatment Centres to enquire about dental implants.